 - Co-authored motion for judgment on the pleadings on behalf of an investment management services corporation in a securities action.
 Successfully obtained dismissal of all claims asserted against our client.

-- Representing a financial institution in putative class action alleging breaches of ERISA’s fiduciary duties and violations of ERISA’s prohibited-transaction provisions based on the selection and monitoring of 401(k) plan investment options.
-Co-authored briefing in support of motion to dismiss, which was granted in part, and briefing in opposition to motion for class certification.
+- Represents 401(k) plan sponsor in putative class actions alleging breaches of ERISA’s fiduciary duties and violations of ERISA’s prohibited-transaction provisions based on the selection and monitoring of 401(k) plan investment options.

-- Co-authored numerous Supreme Court amicus briefs concerning patent, ERISA, statute of limitations and environmental issues.
+- Co-authored dozens of amicus briefs in the Supreme Court and federal appellate courts concerning patent, ERISA, securities, civil-rights, criminal-justice, and environmental issues.

 Jaime A. Santos